-A I have normal savings plans in

-place, and have had discussions

-with my wife about putting some money into index funds for our son.

-A I will most likely need \$500,000

-in my retirement years.
+A I will most likely need \$500,000 in my retirement years.
 This assumes a small monthly allowance.
-I

-am a simple man and do not expect

-to have large expenses.
-I am hoping to reach financial
+I am a simple man and do not expect to have large expenses.

-freedom by 57 years old - my son

-would have completed university
+I am hoping to reach financial freedom by 57 years old - my son would have completed university as mentors, I am hoping to mentor and coach the younger generation when I am older.

 However, I plan to continue working then.
-Just like how I am lucky to

-have many prominent individuals
+Just like how I am lucky to have many prominent individuals

-Q How are you planning

-for retirement?